 3. Get cozy in a white sweater and blue skinny jeans.

-4. Wear white booties with your white jeans for a sleek look.
+4. Wear brown, grey, or olive booties with your white jeans.

 5. Pair white jeans with a soft neutral sweater like blush, camel, or grey.